Guide On How To Set Up An SFTP Server

 Client keys allow you to add another layer of protection because users would then be required to submit something in their possession, namely their respective client key private keys.
 In other words, each client key should correspond to a single user.

-When two different methods of authentication are combined - in this case password authentication and public key authentication - you call it 2-factor authentication.
+When two different methods of authentication are combined - in this case password authentication and public key authentication (host key authentication) - you have two-factor authentication .
 This results in a much stronger method of authentication.
 Read more about SFTP's public key authentication in the article What Is An SFTP Key?

 To set up a client key, go to the Client Keys tab and click the Generate button.